Wiener's lemma along primes and other subsequences: The continuous parameter case

 We now consider orbits of strongly continuous ($C_0$-)semigroups on Banach spaces.
 For a thorough introduction to the theory of $C_0$-semigroups see, e.g., Engel, Nagel \cite{EN}.
 The following result is a time continuous analogue of Theorem \ref{thm:linop}. \begin{thm} Let $f$ be good with at most countable spectrum, and let $(T(t))_{t \geq 0}$ be a $C_{0}$-semigroup of contractions with generator $A$ on a Hilbert space $H$.
 Then for any $x, y\in H$

 where $P_{\alpha}$ denotes the orthogonal projection onto

 \end{thm}

 Also Lemma \ref{lemma:Hilbert-contr}, Proposition \ref{prop:orbits-discr-meas} and Theorems \ref{thm:wienerextrOP}, \ref{thm:GNgeneral} and \ref{thm:seqTI} transfer to this situation with the natural and obvious changes.
 In particular, unimodular eigenvalues of the operator $T$ should be replaced by imaginary eigenvalues $a\in i\R$ of the generator $A$ (which correspond to unimodular eigenvalues $\ee^{ta}$ of each $T(t)$).
-We refer, e.g., to \cite{E-book} for the continuous parameter version of the tools needed, such as the decomposition into a unitary and a completely non-unitar part, the Jacobs--de Leeuw--Glicksberg decomposition for semigroups with relatively compact orbits, etc. Furthermore, we refer to Mustafayev \cite[p.~317]{Mu} for an argument showing the strong continuity of the lifted semigroup $(\tilde{T}(t))_{t\geq0}$ for the proof of the continuous analogue of (ii)$\Rightarrow$(iii) in Theorem \ref{thm:wienerextrOP}.
+We refer, e.g., to \cite{E-book} for the continuous parameter version of the tools needed, such as the decomposition into a unitary and a completely non-unitar part, the Jacobs--de Leeuw--Glicksberg decomposition for semigroups with relatively compact orbits, etc.